-A Rumpelstiltskin Story
+A Rumpelstiltskin Short Story & Audiobook

 A beastly gold grabbing Queen reigns over a poor kingdom.
 But the gold runs out.
 Can a poor farmer's son save the day?
 And save himself from the Queen's dungeons?